 If you're looking for a fun night out on the town, then look no further than a Virginia Beach Ghost Tour.
 Learn more about the city's intriguing past and mysterious present as you walk through some of the most haunted areas in the state.
 The tour is appropriate for all ages, so bring your family along for an evening filled with tales of pirates, witches, and other eerie happenings that have occurred over the last three-hundred years.
 You'll even get to hear about several famous landmarks from your experienced guide.

-TL;DR Our Favorite Accommodation in Virginia Beach
+TL;DR Best Places to Stay in Virginia Beach

 - Best Luxury Hotel in Virginia Beach – Cavalier Virginia Beach, Autograph Collection